 It's not likely to snow in South Carolina this December, but you can count on feeling the Christmas spirit with amazing light displays, holiday music, and famous Southern cooking.
 Wonder through millions of lights in parks, botanical gardens and zoos or enjoy miles of light tunnels from the window of your car.

-Holiday Lights Safari at Hollywild Animal Preserve, Wellford (November 15, 2019–January 4, 2020)
+Holiday Lights Safari at Hollywild Animal Preserve, Wellford (November 19, 2021–January 1, 2022)

-Holiday Light Safari is a spectacular drive through a hundred-acre (40-hectare) Hollywild Animal Park, a non-profit zoo in Inman, South Carolina.
+Holiday Light Safari is a spectacular drive through a hundred-acre (40-ha) Hollywild Animal Park, a non-profit zoo in Wellford, South Carolina.
 The park is decorated with hundreds of thousands of twinkling lights for the holidays.
 Marvel colorful holiday themes, light sculptures, tunnels of lights, and don't forget about the more than 500 live animals!
 You can purchase special food and feed them in the park.
 Stop by the Enchanted Deer Forest, a favorite for all ages.

-Anderson Christmas Lights, Old Country Farm Circle (November 28–December 25, 2019)
+Anderson Christmas Lights at Old Country Farm Circle, Anderson (November 25–December 25, 2021)

-Fantasy of Lights at Swan Lake Iris Gardens, Sumter (December 1–31, 2019)
+Fantasy of Lights at Swan Lake Iris Gardens, Sumter (December 2, 2021–January 1, 2022)

 Every Christmas season, Thursday through Sunday, Brookgreen Gardens near Myrtle Beach come to life with a magical glow of more than 2,700 candles and twinkling lights.
-Walk the illuminated trail from 3 to 10 p.m., enjoy a cup of warm cider, cocoa, or wine, listen to holiday music and a live chorus singing carols.
+Walk the illuminated trail from 3 to 10 pm, enjoy a cup of warm cider, cocoa, or wine, listen to holiday music and a live chorus singing carols.
 This amazing display with high-quality entertainment is a must-see.
 It was named "Best Christmas Lights in South Carolina" by Travel+Leisure Magazine.

 James Island County Park is a popular Charleston outdoor getaway in the summer and a magical fairytale land in the winter.
-The annual Holiday Festival of Lights has been one of Charleston’s most cherished Christmas traditions for over thirty years.
-With about two million dazzling lights decorating the park this award-winning light show runs from mid-November through December from 5:30 to 10 p.m.
+The annual James Island Holiday Festival of Lights has been one of Charleston’s most cherished Christmas traditions for over thirty years.
+With about two million dazzling lights decorating the park this award-winning light show runs from mid-November through December from 5:30 to 10 pm.
 Millions of families have enjoyed the Holiday Festival of Lights, a three-mile (5-km) display.
-After the tour, visitors can try various attractions and activities like marshmallow roasting, train rides, an old-fashioned carousel, Santa’s Sweet Shoppe, climbing wall, live music storytelling, and much more.
+After the tour, visitors can try various attractions and activities like marshmallow roasting, train rides, an old-fashioned carousel, Santa’s Sweet Shoppe, a climbing wall, live music storytelling, and much more.
 Winter Wonderland is the home of the area’s largest holiday sand sculpture, formed from over fifty tons of sand.
 Festival shops offer merry gifts, collector series ornaments, toys, decorations and stocking stuffers.
 Take a ride on the train for an up-close view of the festival, and see even more light displays.